-Other storage usages in an enterprise MAM system are:
+Other storage usages in an on-prem/hybrid/BYOC MAM system are:

 exports or archives of historical data from relational databases or search indices